-Back in 2018, when J and I were last in Japan, we stumbled by Yasai Cafe Merugi.
+Back in 2018, when J and I were last in Japan, we stumbled upon Yasai Cafe Merugi.
 We had checked out of our accommodation, had a fun day of exploring Toshogu Shrine and other sights of Nikko, and were walking back to the train station, hungry and tired from our adventures.

 As we were taking a slow stroll back towards the train station, thinking we would just be eating our 100th seaweed onigiri of this trip to fill our tummies, we saw the word “vegan”.
-We couldn’t believe our eyes, we had to do a double take.
+We couldn’t believe our eyes, we had to do a double-take.

 Yes! it definitely says vegan (hallelujah!)

 There’s an actual vegan cafe in Nikko, and we just happen to stumble past it!

 Typically a lot of Japanese foods have Dashi (だし, 出汁) or Dashijiru (出し汁) in it.
 A lot of the time the Dashi comes from dried bonito flake (fish), so for those that don’t know or cannot read the language it becomes very difficult to identify what is ok to eat.